ankur-gupta/docker-runpod-ml/README.md

 To use this image, you need to create a new template on [RunPod](https://www.runpod.io):
   1. Allow port 22 in TCP ports
   2. Add environment variable `ML_USER=neo`.
 This needs to match [docker-base-ml](https://github.com/ankur-gupta/docker-base-ml).
-  3. Use at least 30GB of "Container Disk".
+  3. Use at least 32GB of "Container Disk" but 64GB is recommended.

 ## Successful Container Logs
 ```